ritvaj/Bank-Ledger-Integrity-Fraud-Signal-Analysis/README.md

 ## 🎯 Objectives

 - Understand transaction behavior at scale and map patterns linked to fraud signals.
-- Engineer interpretable features (mismatch signals, velocity rules, mule behaviors, balance anomalies).
+- Engineer interpretable features (mismatch signals, velocity rules, mule behaviors, balance anomalies) and check how each feature can accurately flag transactions.
-- Build a **Fraud Signal Score** — a weighted, interpretable risk index.
+- Build a **Fraud Signal Score** — a weighted calculated score using multiple features that are good indicators of fraud transactions, interpretable risk index .
 - Evaluate multiple thresholds using precision, recall, lift, and false-positive behavior.
 - Identify high-risk accounts and transaction patterns for further investigation.